 In a typical story (from The Little World of Don Camillo, 1948) an old house has caught fire.
 Camillo and Peppone with a crowd of people have arrived on the scene.
 Peppone smells kerosene odors, and Camillo wants to see the fire closer.
 Peppone follows, they both don't want to retreat.
 Suddenly they hear a voice saying "Stop!" and turn around, running to safe.
 The house explodes.
 Afterwards, on their way back home, Camillo tells that he had set the house on fire because there was a weapons cache in the cellar.
 Peppone confesses that he is relieved because it had worried him like the sword of Damocles.
 Camillo tells Peppone that he took one machine gun with him, to be ready when the revolution breaks out.

-With undestanding satire, t he antagonism between Communist block and Western World, right and left, was reduced in the village the to human size.
+With undestanding satire, the antagonism between Communist block and Western World, right and left, was reduced in the village the to human size.
 Guareschi's skill to make both sides look funny but in their own way reasonable gained the author a wide audience.
 Although Guareschi was a devout Catholic and his sympathies were more on Camillo's side, the Church never officially embraced him.
 Often his solution to confrontations was a compromise, neighbourly love and reconciliation.
-Moreover, his ability to describe the social-political problems believable also led his readers to think, that the village really exists and they started to send there relief packets.
+"Let us keep within the law, Don Camillo," Jesus says in 'The Trial of Strength'.
+"If you can only show someone he is wrong by gunning him down, then what, may I ask, was the point of allowing myself to be crucified?"
+Moreover, Guareschi's ability to describe the social-political problems believable also led his readers to think, that the village really exists and they started to send there relief packets.